One of the biggest issues in content marketing today is the problem of rehashed pieces of content.

 So you need to always jot down useful and interesting ideas.
 In other words, you should always have a notepad—of any sort—on you per time.
 It could be your phone, a small diary, etc. Just make sure you’re ready.

-In a nutshell: Find topic ideas that people and search engines love
+In a nutshell: Find content ideas that people and search engines love

 P.S.
 Have any tips to add on how to generate fresh ideas for content?
 Drop your comments below.
 If you like this content and need a freelance writer to help you write content of the same calibre, let’s discuss.